RoboticsLabURJC/2018-phd-pedro-fernandez/README.md

 $$Training 2$$
 All features are the same as Training 1 except for velocity, which we set to maximum 10km/h.
 This velocity is taken going down the hill, while going up usually the car goes to 2-4 km/h.
-But now the margin is upper.
+But now the margin is greater.

 - Task: Follow Lane